 Our borough has been especially affected by the COVID-19 pandemic, with the highest per-case fatality rate in NYC.
 As an institution that provides educational resources to thousands of people annually, the Bronx Museum is committed to helping our community during this uncertain time.
-Content in bold links to active resources; this page will be regularly updated with information for those in need.
-(Updated June 4, 2020)
+Content in bold links to active resources; this page will be regularly updated.
+(Updated Augsut 6, 2020)

 FOOD & MEAL RESOURCES